RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 This tutorial demonstrates how to conduct power analyses and data simulation using Julia and the MixedModelsSim package.

 Power analysis is an important tool for planning an experimental design.
 Here we show how to
-1. Take existing data and calculate power by simulate new data with bootstrapping.
+1. Take existing data and calculate power by simulating new data.
 2. Adapt parameters in a given Linear Mixed Model to analyze power without changing the existing data set.
 3. Create a (simple) balanced fully crossed dataset from scratch and analyze power.
 4. Recreate a more complex dataset from scratch and analyze power for specific model parameter but various sample sizes.